Don Gehman: Stephen Stills

+Being the engineer for Stephen Stills' album Stills was the beginning of their studio collaboration.
 Gehman said, "I had been on the road for about seven years—off and on.
 Well, actually, quite consistently for about three years, I was getting pretty burned out.
 The conditions working on the road in the seventies were really horrible.
 Nothing like it is today.
 I just felt that if I was going to live, I'd better find myself another job.
 I started asking around.
 Stephen mentioned he was working at Caribou Studios in Colorado on a new solo album and needed some help."
 After spending a week locked in the studio with Stills in 1973, Gehman earned his first production credit on Stills' 1976 solo album Illegal Stills.

-That same year, he produced Long May You Run for The Stills-Young Band, a collaboration of Neil Young with Stephen Stills.
+That same year, Gehman produced Long May You Run for The Stills-Young Band, a collaboration of Neil Young with Stephen Stills.

 Criteria Studios

 With Stills' help, Gehman became an engineer at Criteria Studios in Miami, Florida.
 He says, "Quite frankly, the quality of that record [Illegal Stills] was so poor that it scared me right out of the producing business, and into the engineering business.
 The engineering thing was actually something that was pretty easy for me, because that's what I had been doing for years.
 I didn't know how to make a record, but I knew how to run that equipment from being on the road."
-His stable of clients that he brought with him as well as his experience as a live show engineer let him enter work as a studio engineer at better than entry-level, despite not knowing the recording industry.
-However, he learned from the producers who can to Criteria, including Tom Dowd, Phil Ramone, and Bill Sczymczyk.
+Because Gehman brought a stable of clients with him and had experience as a live show engineer, he started working as a studio engineer at a better-than-entry level, despite not knowing the recording industry.
+However, he learned from the producers who came to Criteria, including Tom Dowd, Phil Ramone, and Bill Sczymczyk.

-At Criteria, he was the engineer for recordings for the Bee Gees, Eric Clapton, Firefall, Robin Trower, Barbra Streisand, and Jesse Colin Young.
+At Criteria, Gehman was the recording engineer for the Bee Gees, Eric Clapton, Firefall, Robin Trower, Barbra Streisand, and Jesse Colin Young.
 In 1978, he was the engineer for Back to Earth by Cat Stevens, Hot Streets by Chicago, and Double Dose by Hot Tuna.
 He was also the engineer of Pure Prairie League's Can't Hold Back which was released in 1979.
-He also mixed Joy Division's single "Love Will Tear Us Apart" which was released 1980.
+He mixed Joy Division's single "Love Will Tear Us Apart" which was released 1980.